Fatihcill/raylib_template/README.md

 I will update readme after finish the project

+Tested in Linux Mint 20.2 Cinnamon and Windows 10

-SETTINGS Hooked up to [raysettings](https://github.com/swan-gh/raysettings)
+SETTINGSWINDOW Hooked up to [raysettings](https://github.com/swan-gh/raysettings)